gabrieldansereau/ms_downscaling_metawebs/README.md

 bottom left) to high uniqueness (green, bottom right).
 The network composition uniqueness goes bottom-up from low uniqueness (light grey, bottom left) to high uniqueness (blue, top left).
-(D) Probability densities for the ecoregion LCBD values for species and network LCBD (left), highlighting the variability of the LCBD between ecoregions, and the 89% interquartile range of the values within each ecoregion (right), highlighting the variability within the ecoregions.](figures/ecoregion_LCBD_4panels.png){#fig:ecoregion_lcbd}
+(D) Probability densities for the ecoregion LCBD values for species and network LCBD (left), highlighting the variability of LCBD values between ecoregions, and the 89% interquartile range of the values within each ecoregion (right), highlighting the variability within the ecoregions.](figures/ecoregion_LCBD_4panels.png){#fig:ecoregion_lcbd}